matteoferrante/semantic-brain-decoding/README.md

 # semantic-brain-decoding

-This repository contains the code to support the "Semantic Brain Decoding: from fMRI to conceptually similar image reconstruction of visual stimuli" paper (https://arxiv.org/abs/2212.06726).
+This repository contains the code to support the "Semantic Brain Decoding" paper.

 ![Pipeline](figures/pipeline_knn.png)